fvwmorg/fvwmorg.github.io/Wiki/Menus/WindowOps/index.md

 ---
-layout : wiki
+layout: wiki
-title : Window Ops Menu
+title: Window Ops Menu
-type : menu
+type: menu
-weight : 500
+weight: 500
-description : |
+description: |
   This menu is just a collection of actions (Maximize, Iconify, Close, etc) that can be used to control windows.